 Regulated businesses need to follow industry rules and meet compliance standards.
 That means they must choose a cloud solution that adheres to such guidelines.
-Not doing to can lead to hefty fines for violations.
+Not doing so can lead to hefty fines or violations.

 Off-boarding IT resources to a cloud infrastructure can be done in a compliant manner.
-Doing to requires it to first be configured properly.
-Beyond that, the cloud platform must integrate with the right identity-management, data-security, auditing and monitoring tools.
-Doing all of these can be a challenge for IT and security teams unfamiliar with the way cloud hosts work.
+Doing so requires proper configuration.
+Beyond that, the cloud platform must integrate with the proper identity management, data security, auditing, and monitoring tools.
+This may be challenging for IT and security teams unfamiliar with how cloud hosts work.

 At the very core of compliance and data security is identity management.
-This staple is critical to giving users the access they need to do their jobs without putting data at risk.
-Beyond managing access, the organization must audit and monitor data activity.
-These are a required as part of every modern compliance standard.
+This staple is critical to giving users the necessary access to do their jobs without putting data at risk.
+Beyond managing access, the organization must audit and monitor data activity, a requirement of every modern compliance standard.
 Most cloud providers have tools that integrate directly with the identity management controls organizations already use.

 Audit controls can reveal who requested access.
 But watching what those users do is also a part of compliance.
 Monitoring tools can spot risky access requests that are often signs of network and account compromise.
 They can also notify administrators that access controls are poorly configured.

 Most cloud providers say that their offerings are compliant.
-But it’s the responsibility of the organization to ensure this is the case before they transfer data.
-Many of the IT requirements laid out by compliance regulations involve CSPM strategies to protect data and monitor for compromise.
+But it’s the organization’s responsibility to ensure this is the case before they transfer data.
+Many IT requirements imposed by compliance regulations involve CSPM strategies to protect data and monitor for compromise.

 Monitoring and Analytics

 Any on-premises internal network should have monitoring and analytics.
-But public cloud infrastructure has an even bigger attack surface; the chances of misconfigurations are much higher.
+But public cloud infrastructure has an even bigger attack surface, leading to a higher chance of misconfigurations.
 That’s why organizations must pay more attention to monitoring tools and analytics.
-These tools can help IT and security teams better understand the way infrastructure is used and the access requests made to each resource.
+These tools can help IT and security teams better understand how infrastructure is used and the access requests made to each resource.

 Most big-name cloud providers offer advanced monitoring tools.
 Many even include artificial intelligence (AI) to detect suspicious traffic patterns.
 If an IT team misconfigures access to a digital resource, monitoring tools can uncover the issue.

-Suppose a resource has only a few users assigned access.
-If many access requests suddenly occur during off-peak hours, monitoring tools can detect this behavior and alert IT or security team.
+Suppose a resource assigns access to only a few users.
+If numerous access requests suddenly occur during off-peak hours, monitoring tools can detect this behavior and alert IT or the security team.

-Monitoring and analytics work together to inform IT teams on the way cloud resources are used.
+Monitoring and analytics work together to inform IT teams how cloud resources are used.
 Analytic reports display:

 - Peak hours of use.